ttrace/Angular-Diamater-calc/README.md

 Enter Number [0]-[5] > 1
 Enter radius of target >> 12742

-Size:r=12,742.00km
+Size:12,742.00km(r=6,371.00km)
 Distance:a=384,400.00km
-Angular diameter:1°53'54.71''
+Angular diameter:1°53'57.53''
+pinkey - thumb witdh
 ```

 Angular diamater 1°53' is same with the width of your thumb on streaching arms.
 You can describe as following.

-> The Earth look bigger than I expected.
-It was same size of my thumb.
+> The Earth looks bigger than I expected.
+It was the same size of my thumb.

 ## Calculating distance toward Boeing 777 from Angular Diameter